General information for individualized major

-- Apply through the Academic Assistance Office, University Hall, room 122, for admission to an individualized major.
+- Apply through the Academic Advisement Center, University Hall, room 109, for admission to an individualized major.

-- The student shall submit to the Academic Assistance Office a written statement of intention, aims and background, and transcripts of prior work (minimum 2.00 grade point average required).
+- The student shall submit a written statement of intention, aims and background, and transcripts of prior work (minimum 2.00 grade point average required).
 In some cases, a personal interview or supporting information (such as faculty recommendations) may be required.

-- A student accepted to pursue an individualized major is assigned, by the Academic Assistance Office, three faculty advisors from departments in which the student will work.
+- A student accepted to pursue an individualized major is assigned, by the Academic Advisement Center, three faculty advisors from departments in which the student will work.
 No two faculty members shall represent the same department.
 These faculty members shall comprise the student’s advisory committee.
 The student shall designate one member as the major advisor.

 - A minimum of 25 credit hours must be completed after the advisory committee has approved the degree program.